 Zakat and income tax are the liabilities of Saudi and foreign shareholders, respectively.
-Zakat is calculated on the Saudi shareholders share of equity or net income using the basis defined under the Zakat regulations.
-Income tax is calculated on the foreign shareholders share of net income for the year.
+Zakat is calculated on the Saudi shareholders' share of equity or net income using the basis defined under the Zakat regulations.
+Income tax is calculated on the foreign shareholders' share of net income for the year.

 Zakat and income tax are not charged to the Bank's consolidated income statement as they are payable by the shareholders.
-Accordingly, Zakat and income tax are deducted from the shareholders equity and deposited on their behalf with Department of v) Shari'ah compliant banking products

-Zakat and Income Tax (DZIT).
+Accordingly, Zakat and income tax are deducted from the shareholders equity and deposited on their behalf with Department of Zakat and Income Tax (DZIT).
 Income tax is the liability of the foreign shareholders and is settled by them accordingly.